XinleCao/xinlecao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I obtained my PhD degree this summer, and now I am an assistant researcher in OceanBase, Ant Group.
+I obtained my PhD degree this summer, and now I am an associate researcher in OceanBase, Ant Group.

 I am actively finding interesting problems in research and trying to learn some lessons from them!
 So, please contact me if any collaboration is possible!